mkmksto/vue_text_twist/frontend/README.md

 # Roadmap

 -   build to dist folder, then copy to `FLask's` `templates` and `static` folders
+-   !
+FIX: change the code for `Subwords`.
+The current code shows the words if i use dark reader.
+Simply don't include the letter if the word has not yet been guessed.
 -   ESC key exits settings modal
 -   how to icons (prob font awesome) for vue
 -   hover tooltip for keyboard shortcuts